The Bottleneck Moves Faster Than Your Model

 The result is a failure mode that wasn't as obvious at the old velocity: correct code, wrong product.

-Faster generation, with the same decision quality makes worse products, as speed creates the illusion of progress.
+Faster generation, with the same decision quality, makes worse products because speed creates the illusion of progress.

 In December, a product team showed us their Gong library.